danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 Once we've converged on an approach, I ask the AI to decompose the work into small, explicit steps and document them.
 We get concrete here: which files will change, what existing code will be extended versus replaced, and where tests need to be added or updated.

-Still, no code yet.
+At this point, the AI is outlining the changes, but nothing is actually modified in the codebase yet.
 The goal is to answer whether the work is well-scoped and understandable: what changes happen in what order, what can be validated independently, where the risk lies, and whether this belongs in a single pull request or does it seem big enough that it should be split up further.
 When that plan feels solid, we can move forward.

 ## Implementation

 Now we're ready to write code.
 I ask the AI to implement the first step in the plan.
-After the code for that step has been written, I review the diff and run tests locally — automated tests can be handled by the AI, but for UI-related changes I like to exercise them in the browser as a sanity check.
+After the code for that step has been written, I review the diff and run tests; automated tests can be handled by the AI, but for UI-related changes I like to exercise them in the browser as a sanity check.
 Once everything works as expected, the AI updates the analysis document to reflect the completed step.

 We then move on to the next step, repeating the process: implement, review, test, update the document.
 By keeping changes narrow and reviewable, and persisting context in the markdown document, the work stays aligned with the original plan.
 This prevents the AI from "helpfully" solving problems I didn't agree to solve yet.

 ## Why I Work This Way

-This workflow leans heavily on written reasoning and documentation — a skill that's been undervalued in tech, but becomes a superpower when working with LLMs.
+This workflow leans heavily on written reasoning and documentation, a skill that's been undervalued in tech, but becomes a superpower when working with LLMs.
 The clearer the engineer can write questions, prompts, and feedback, the better the AI can reason, and produce high quality work.

 <aside class="markdown-aside">
 If the idea of leveraging written communication skills for more effective engineering is new to you, see a few of my previous posts on this topic: